Things To Look Out For While Bathing Your Child (0-3 years)

 8. Do not put ear buds or cloth in your child’s ear canal, nostrils or other orifices!
 If you see evidence of non-organic dirt or infection, it’s best to seek attention from a medical professional.

-9. Keep your child’s bath products in a clear, airy drawer and make sure they are washed regularly.
+9. Keep your child’s bath products and toys in a clear, airy drawer and make sure they are washed regularly.

-10. Your child’s private parts must be washed gently and you should educate your child to do this by themselves once they become older.
+10. Your child’s private parts must be washed gently and you should educate your child to do this by themselves once he becomes older.

 The author is a dermatologist in Bangalore with 22 years' experience in medical and aesthetic dermatology.